Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 "Let us therefore celebrate the feast, not with old leaven" (1Cor 5:8)

-If there is an old leaven, then there must be a new leaven; just as there is an old wine and a new wine.
+If there is an old leaven, then there must be a new leaven; just as there is an old wine and a new wine; for example:

-Old leaven can refer to a batch of dough that's going bad, i.e. fermenting; which, given time, dough will do on its own without the addition of yeast because all flour, no matter how carefully it's milled and packaged, contains a percentage of naturally-occurring fungi.
-New leaven, then, would refer to a time in the life of the dough before the flour's naturally-occurring fungi has time to spoil the product; for example:
+Old leaven then refers to dough that's gone bad, i.e. fermented; which, given time, pure dough will do on its own because all flour, no matter how carefully it's milled and packaged, contains a percentage of naturally-occurring fungi.

 ● Ex 12:34 . .
 So the people took their dough before it was leavened, with their kneading bowls bound up in the clothes on their shoulders.

 That gives an idea of how quickly God moved the people out of Egypt after slaying all the firstborn.
-They had made bread with unfermented dough for that night's meal in accord with the law of the Passover instituted in the 12th chapter of Exodus.
+They had made bread with fresh dough for that night's dinner in accord with the law of the Passover instituted in the 12th chapter of Exodus and it had not yet spoiled; which fresh dough will do in short order if it isn't refrigerated.

 Who/What The Schoolmaster Is